Happy Valentine’s Day to all ❤

 For those who don’t know, Enoshima is a small island in Fujisawa, Kanagawa Prefecture, located just over an hour away from Tokyo, and is famous for its historical shrines and beaches in summer.
 Yet this little island is at its most beautiful in winter.

-One of the biggest and longest running annual winter illumination starting from late November and ending in mid February, the Jewel of Shonan Enoshima illumination centre around the 60-metre tall Enoshima Sea Candle in Samuel Cocking Garden.
+One of the biggest and longest running annual winter illumination starting from late November and ending in mid February, the Jewel of Shonan Enoshima illumination centers around the 60-metre tall Enoshima Sea Candle in Samuel Cocking Garden.

 As I was there sometime in January, I was able to see winter tulips, which blooms from the period of mid December to late January.
 But from February onwards, while there might not be any vividly-hued tulips, you will be given a visual treat to one of the earliest night cherry blossom viewing (yozakura) in Tokyo, as an early blooming cherry blossom, kawazu-zakura, is planted all over the garden.